 Precinct 7 is approximately 1.6 ha of marine and coastal Crown land containing the Queenscliff Boat Ramp.
-The precinct is highly modified, including a combination of hardstand and semi-permeable parking bays for vehicles and boat trailers.
-Swan Bay itself is within the City of Greater Geelong, it is managed by Parks Victoria and is part of the internationally listed Port Phillip
+The precinct around the boat ramp is highly modified, including a combination of hardstand and semi-permeable parking bays for vehicles and boat trailers.